MayKoder/Space-Partitioning/docs/index.md

 I'll keep the hardest parts of the code, but try to complete it yourself.
 This is the logic you need to follow:

  - Check if the node is divided.
- - Push AABBNODE_CHILD_NUMBER times an empty AABBNode() to the node.childs list
+ - Push AABBNODE_CHILD_NUMBER times an empty AABBNode() to the node.childNodes list
- - Init the two new childs like (node.root, &node, ....) with child 0, init at node.minPos, with child 1 use node.maxPos.
+ - Init the two new children like (node.root, &node, ....) with child 0, init at node.minPos, with child 1 use node.maxPos.
  - Distribute the data of the node to the new ones.
-This part is hard so i'll let the code commented inside, but try to understand what i'm doing here.
+This part is hard so I'll let the code commented in, but try to understand what I'm doing here.
 We use the distance of the entity between the min and max node points and sent it to the closest one.
  - Set this node isDivided as true and clear this node data list.

- _YAY_ now you can add as much units as you want and you should see the AABBTree divinding every AABBNODE_CHILD_NUMBER units added.
+ _COOL_, now you can add as much units as you want and you should see the AABBTree dividing every AABBNODE_CHILD_NUMBER units added.

 <p align="center">